You may live in the City of Oaks, but there’s a wealth of other trees suitable for your Raleigh home landscape design.

 What is the best tree to plant in the front yard?

 Opt for specimen trees, which will serve as focal points, and shade trees, which will help lower cooling costs in the summer.
-Putting in trees that attract butterflies and birds also can help enhance your curb appeal.
+Planting trees that attract butterflies and birds can also help enhance your curb appeal.
 Examples include:

 - Maple trees